 A Transmedia Theatre Project

-DRONE is a new play by Andrea Assaf, and a transdisciplinary, transmedia performance project integrating theatre, live music, emerging technologies, and artistic containers for public dialogue.
-It explores the drone as a metaphor for how we become desensitized to daily violence (domestic and global), the question of Moral Injury, and the effects of remote-control warfare on the human soul.
+DRONE, by Joyce Award-winning playwright Andrea Assaf, is a new play that explores the drone as a metaphor for how we become desensitized to daily violence (domestic and global), the question of Moral Injury, and the effects of remote-control warfare on the human soul.
+This transdisciplinary performance project integrates theatre, live music, emerging technologies, and artistic containers for public dialogue.

 DRONE: Testimonies & Music